dani-santos-code/log_analysis/README.md

 This project makes use of a linux-based virtual machine.
 To install it, go to Virtual Box's website: https://www.virtualbox.org/wiki/Downloads

-We use Vagrant to manage our virtual machine and sync our local repo with the machine's repo.
+We use Vagrant to manage our virtual machine and sync our local repo with VM's repo.
 Please install vagrant: https://www.vagrantup.com/downloads.html

 Then, fork the following repo: https://github.com/udacity/fullstack-nanodegree-vm/tree/master/vagrant

-Finally, run `vagrant up` followed by `vagrant ssh`.
+Run `cd vagrant`.
+Then run `vagrant up` followed by `vagrant ssh`.

-Cd into vagrant (`cd /vagrant`).
-Then clone the current repo at https://github.com/dani-santos-code/log_analysis
+Run `cd /vagrant`.
+Then clone the current repo by running `git clone git@github.com:dani-santos-code/log_analysis.git`

-Finally, download the file newsdata.zip here: https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip
+Run `pip install -r requirements.txt` to load necessary dependencies Finally, download the file newsdata.zip here: https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip

-Unzip it and move it to your root directory.
+Unzip it and move it to your root directory(`news`).
 Then load the data on `newsdata.sql` by running
 `psql -d news -f newsdata.sql`

-## Queries - DB API
+## Running Queries - DB API

-Queries can be found on `newsdb.py`
+Run `cd news`.
+Then run queries by typing `python newsdb.py`

+You should see something like this:

 ## Views
 This project uses the following views: